Mila5847/The-Greatest-Teacher-FrontEnd/README.md

 ![UI when course gets clicked](mobilecourseClicked.png)
 ![UI with the rating chart](mobileChart.png)

-### Technologies Used When Building The Application
+### Technologies used when building the application

 The back end is based on the Spring Boot framework and Gradle, a build automation tool.
 The dependencies used are Spring Web, Spring Boot DevTools, Lombok, Spring Data JPA, and H2 Database.
 Axios is used to make HTTP requests from the front end to the back end.
 The front end relies on React and three React libraries (React Hook Form, Chart.js, and React Rating), as well as on HTML and CSS.

-### Running the Project
+### Running the project

 To run the project, the back end must be running so the entities and the endpoints are accessible.
 Then, in the front end, by clicking on the teachers, the courses, or the submit buttons of the forms, it is possible to make different requests with Axios.
+The H2 database could be used to see the entity tables and their content.
 For a more detailed explanation of the back end, please visit the back-end repository at https://github.com/Mila5847/TheGreatestTeacher_BackEnd.git.

-### Challenges and Features for Future Implementation
+### Challenges and Features for future implementation

 #### Challenges